-The Global Ingenuity Challenge challenges teams of undergraduate students to come-up with solutions to real-life issues.
+An online competition for interdisciplinary teams of undergraduate students to find solutions to real-life problems.

 The theme for the GIC 2018 is Global Issues: Student Responses.
 Registration is now closed - please check back on this page to see updates from the 2018 round or news about registering for 2019.

 The GIC is an online challenge, run on the interactive web-based system ingenuityonline.
 It is sponsored by U21 and facilitated by the developers, The Haydn Green Institute for Enterprise and Innovation, based at the University of Nottingham UK.
 Each year the competition has a new theme, chosen to address real-world challenges.
 Where teams come up with a high-quality, implementable concept, then there is also a chance for them to realise their ideas on their home campus.

 - Build your collaborative problem-solving skill set and meet new people